Skip to main content

 3. A pre-professional program in pre-med, pre-physical therapy, pre-occupational therapy, pre-chiropractic, pre-physician assistant or other approved pre-allied health science fields.

-E. Accelerated Bachelor's/Master's Program (ABM)
+Accelerated Bachelor's/Master's Program (ABM)

 The Accelerated Bachelor’s/Master's (ABM) degree program allows exceptional undergraduate students an opportunity to complete the requirements for both the bachelor's and master's degrees at an accelerated pace.
 These students may double count up to 12 graduate-level credits and obtain a master's degree within 12 months of completing the bachelor's degree.

-Paths to ABM Entry:
+Paths to ABM Entry

 • High achieving high school students with a minimum cumulative high school grade point average—weighted or unweighted--(GPA) of 3.5/4.00 and a minimum ACT score of 25 may be granted direct entry to the ABM degree program upon satisfactory review of application materials by the Department Chair and the Director of the Graduate Program.